-Separation anxiety is one of the most painful types of anxiety because experienced, anticipated, and perceived separations are so frequent within our busy daily routines.
 If a child repeatedly cannot calm her separation anxiety, she then learns that not only is the distress from separation intolerable, but she also repeatedly learns that she is incapable of soothing herself.
 Overtime, this can affect a child’s developing self-confidence.
 Sadly, children with prolonged separation anxiety are at increased risk of developing patterns of insecure attachment relationships, generalized anxiety lasting into adulthood, depression, low self-confidence, substance abuse, and school drop-out.

 - Does she often report somatic complaints — headaches, stomachaches, nausea — that aren’t medically understood and correlate with transitions and separations?